paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 Anything that starts with `\` is a command.
 Commands can receive options between `[]` or arguments, either by following the command or inside `{}`.

 Environments are sections with typesetting effects to be applied, and are written between the `\begin{name}` and `\end{name}` commands, where `name` is the environment name.
-There are some predefined environments, being `document` the most important, which holds most of the document content.
+There are some predefined environments, with `document` being the most important, as it holds most of the document content.

 New paragraphs are started with double blank lines.
 Intentional line breaks can be included with `\\`, while `\break` is a page break.